wmnnd/lambda-watchtower/README.md

 - `total`: Total time from the beginning to the end of the request

 # Contributing
-Push requests and issues for additional features are welcome.
+Pull requests and issues for additional features are welcome.

 # License
 `lambda-watchtower` is licensed under the terms of the MIT license.
 For further information, please refer to the `LICENSE` file.